dalanicolai/gnome-tracker-extension/README.md

-# Tracker/docfetcher/locate deep file search
+# Tracker/recoll/docfetcher/locate deep file search
 Ulauncher extension for deep search filesystem via the gnome tracker/docfetcher/locate index.

 ## Requirements

-A running gnome-tracker daemon + tracker index (for gt and ts keywords) A docfetcher daemon and index (for the df keyword)
+A running gnome-tracker daemon + tracker index (for gt and ts keywords) A recoll index and the recoll python api (for the rc keyword) A docfetcher daemon and index (for the df keyword)

-A working daemon and index can be tested in the terminal using the 'tracker search' command (gt and ts) or with the docfetcher gui (df)
+A working daemon and index can be tested respectively in the terminal using the 'tracker search' command (gt and ts), with the recoll gui (rc) or with the docfetcher gui (df)

 ## Description

-This extension provides filesystem deep search functionality (i.e. full text search) via gnome tracker or docfetcher (respective keywords: gt and df) and near instant full system file search via the locate command (keyword: lc + 2x g for grep -i (see image)).
+This extension provides filesystem deep search functionality (i.e. full text search) via gnome tracker, recoll or docfetcher (respective keywords: gt, rc and df) and near instant full system file search via the locate command (keyword: lc + 2x g for grep -i (see image)).
 Searching with gnome tracker by default searches on exact match, so optionally each pattern in the query can be appended with * as a wildcard (unfortunately I do not know how to use a wildcard in front of a SPARQL query).
 Additionally this extension has an option to deep search files using the tracker search command which returns text snippets (keyword: ts, also supports appending with * as wilcard).
 The output can be opened with your prefered application.

 ![screenshot from 2019-01-17 03-46-41](https://user-images.githubusercontent.com/18429791/51434764-aa3fdf80-1c68-11e9-89c7-6d147f514fd9.png)

 ## Usage

-Type keyword followed by a search term. tracker (gt and ts) and docfetcher (df) by default search case-insensitive for matches with full words.
-However both allow to use wildcards (use symbol * ) at the and of a search term.
+Type keyword followed by a search term. tracker (gt and ts), recoll (rc) and docfetcher (df) by default search case-insensitive for matches with full words.
+However all allow to use wildcards (use symbol * ) at the and of a search term.

 ## Installation